 “If that’s true, can you explain to me why the ones trying to get into my car had hands instead of paws?
-And don’t try to tell me that they didn’t because I saw it, up close and personal.
+And don’t tell me they didn’t because I saw it, up close and personal.
 And the ones stalking me had red eyes.
 How many wolves have you ever seen like that?”

 Dave kept his eyes on the road ahead.
 After several moments of thought, he said, “I think you may have been hallucinating at some point, either from fatigue or weather-induced.
-Anyone with a functioning brain cell knows that wolves don’t have hands, and personally speaking, I’ve never seen one with red eyes.
+Anyone with a functioning brain cell knows wolves don’t have hands, and I’ve never seen one with red eyes.
 Probably just a reflection from the light.”

 “What light?
 My car was dead, the sun was down, and I didn’t have a flashlight, yet the eye that I saw glowed like a burning ember.”